Case study

 - • personalized prospecting at scale

-The mandate was simple: use engineering to unlock revenue across teams, not just ship product features.
+The mandate was simple: use systems work to unlock revenue team throughput, not just ship product features.

 Key initiatives included: